HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 ### Disable Ruina
 #### Default value: False
 Removes the following abnormalities from the pool of obtainable cards:
-- Magical Girl C, Price of Silence, Nosferatu, The Road Home, Ozma, Silent Girl.
+- The Servant of Wrath, Price of Silence, Nosferatu, The Road Home, Ozma, Silent Girl.

 </details>
 </details>